 Hi everybody !

 I’m Jim Andrakakis.
 I’m a senior software engineer from Greece; with roots from Crete, raised mostly in Athens and since 2012 living in Switzerland, near Zürich.
 I’ve been coding since I was ten, and will probably continue until I’ve malloc()’d a block in the Great Heap In The Sky.
-I’m an incurable coffee addict, a firearm enthusiast, a cryptography hobbyist(*) and I’m perpetually tormented by 3 beautiful women 😊
+I’m an incurable coffee addict, a finance and economics hobbyist, a firearm enthusiast, a cryptography aficionado(*) and I’m perpetually tormented by 3 beautiful women 😊

 As my friends know, my official first name is not Jim, it’s Dimitrios (usually used as “Dimitris” in Greece).
 Jim is the equivalent in English.
 There’s a small backstory to why I introduce myself this way, but it’s not important.